MissStrong/ICD2O/Notes/Unit 1/Note 10 - Mouse Movement.md

 ![](../../Images/Proportional_Rectangle.png)

 This will draw a rectangle with side lengths proportaional to the coordinates of its center.
-For example, if you move the mouse towards the origin, it will be a small rectangle and if you move it towards the bottom-right corner, it will be large rectangle.
+For example, if you move the mouse towards the origin, it will be a small rectangle; if you move it towards the bottom-right corner, it will be large rectangle.